8/1/2024

 Colin Murray

 Thank you, Savannah.
 Good morning and welcome to today's call.
 With me today are Matt Lucey, our President and CEO, Karen Davis, our CFO, and several other members of our management team.
-Copies of today's earnings release in our 10-Q filing, including supplemental information, are available on our website.
-Before getting started, I'd like to direct your attention to the Safe Harbor Statement contained in today's press release.
-Statements in our press release and those made on this call that express the company's management's expectations or predictions of the future are forward-looking statements intended to be covered by the Safe Harbor provisions under federal security laws.
+Copies of today's earnings release and our 10-Q filing, including supplemental information, are available on our website.
+Before getting started, I'd like to direct your attention to the safe harbor statement contained in today's press release.
+Statements in our press release and those made on this call that express the company's or management's expectations or predictions of the future forward-looking statements intended to be covered by the state PARVA provisions under federal securities laws.
 There are many factors that could cause actual results to differ from our expectations, including those we describe in our filings with the SEC.
 Consistent with our prior periods, we will discuss our results today, excluding special items, which are further described in today's press release.
 Also included in today's press release is further guidance information related to our expectations for third quarter 2024 throughput.
 For any questions on these items or follow-up questions, please contact Investor Relations after today's call.
-For reconciliations of any non-GAP measures mentioned on today's call, please refer to the supplemental tables provided in the press release.
+For reconciliations of any non-GAAP measures mentioned on today's call, please refer to the supplemental tables provided in the press release.
 I'll now turn the call over to Matt Lucey.

 speaker